 You can avoid this problem to some degree with a good book plan, but it still increases the chance that your book will lose a certain amount of tightness and coherence that is more easily established if you finish it all at once.

-To set a goal, start by choosing a word count that is appropriate for your genre and realistic for you to finish in six weeks.
+To set a goal, start by choosing a word count that is appropriate for your book genre and realistic for you to finish in six weeks.

 I usually set a goal of 80K to 85K for a first draft.
 This is a good length for a first draft of a commercial fiction book, and is doable in six weeks.
 It also gives me an adequate amount of material to work with for future drafts.